pixano/pixano/docs/user/launch.md

 annotator = AnnotatorApp(<path/to/your/datasets>)
 ```

-You can then use the app directly from the notebook in another cell with:
+You can then use the apps directly from the notebook in another cell with:

 ```python
 explorer.display()